Cord Loop Controls

 Fabric shades of all kinds use cord loop controls.

 You may not need to replace a cord loop that is dirty from handling.
 You can try running it through the washing machine.
 In my experience this can work quite well.
 Use a garment bag like those used for dainty fabrics if you machine wash a cord loop.
-Otherwise your machine might eat the cord loop.
+Otherwise your machine might eat the cord.

 Cord loops also fray and break due to normal wear and tear.
 In that case your choices come down to repairing or replacing.
 Replacement is easy – repair, maybe not so much.

 What to do if you want to replace an existing cord loop